4th of July Word Wall Cards

 How to Prepare the 4th of July Word Wall Cards

-As usual, I try to create activities that can be reused and don’t require a lot of materials, to keep the budget low.
-Because of that, you will only need a printer, white cardstock, laminator machine, scissors, laminator machine, and laminator pouches.
+As usual, I try to create activities that can be reused and require few materials, to keep the budget low.
+Because of that, you will only need a printer, white cardstock, laminator machine, scissors, a laminator machine, and laminator pouches.

-To make it last longer, choose the version you want (Spanish or English), and print out the pages with the cards using white cardstock.
-Then cut out and laminate each of the cards to protect them.
-Remember to print more than one set, if you want to place these cards in some centers, besides the word wall.
+To make it last longer, choose the version you want (Spanish or English), then print the pages with the cards on white cardstock.
+Then cut out and laminate each card to protect it.
+Remember to print more than one set if you want to place these cards in centers besides the word wall.

-Take one set and place the cards in your word wall under the same alphabet letter of the beginning letter of each word.
-That way your students will recognize the correct letters.
+Take one set and place the cards on your word wall under the same letter of the alphabet as the beginning letter of each word.
+That way, your students will recognize the correct letters.

 You can also place one set in the Writing Area to invite your preschoolers to practice their pre-writing skills by matching the words with magnetic letters, tracing them with dry-erase markers, or copying them with patriotic pencils, crayons, or regular markers.